RaphaelGuerra/RaphaelGuerra/README.md

 ## 👋 About Me

 I bridge **business ops** and **engineering**: automation-first flows, clean UIs, and traceable data.
-I like small tools that remove manual steps, keep audit trails tidy, and stay easy to operate.
+I also study philosophy and history; I like building small tools that remove manual steps, keep audit trails tidy, and stay easy to operate.
+More on LinkedIn: https://linkedin.com/in/guerraraphael

 ---